Advanced Diabetes Supply

 If these tips aren’t enough to mitigate your child’s sore fingers, certain skincare products may help.
 One excellent choice is tea tree oil, which they can apply to their fingers twice a day.
 This oil can help reduce pain, and it shouldn’t be hard to find in your nearest pharmacy.

-Consider a CGM
+Consider a CGM for Treating Juvenile Diabetes

 Though you can’t eliminate your child’s need for finger prick tests, modern technology can help you reduce the number of tests they’ll need to do.
 With continuous glucose monitoring (CGM) systems, people with diabetes can observe their glucose levels throughout the day without fingersticks.*